mschmidty/bio_notes/web_dev_notes/_posts/2018-10-08-d3js_first_charts.md

 So what is going on here.

 ### Set up
-First we put a `<div>` element somewhere in the body so that we are going to attach the chart to later:
+First we put a `<div>` element somewhere in the body so that we are goingg to attach the chart to later:

 ```html
 <div class="chart"></div>